Mixologist Giuseppe González of Suffolk Arms - Biography

-Gonzalez moved to the US from Puerto Rico just over a decade ago to attend college at Cornell University.
-He earned a degree in neurobiology, but he couldn’t resist the urge to get back to the bar.
-Throwing all of his neuro-energy into a full-blown mixology career, Gonzalez has made a name for himself in the New York cocktail scene in just five short years.
+Giuseppe González has bartending in his blood.
+He’s a third generation barman with a drink-slinging family history dating back to the 1950s.
+More than a decade ago, González moved to New York from Puerto Rico to attend Cornell University.
+He earned a degree in neurobiology, but couldn’t resist the urge to get behind the stick.
+Throwing all of his neuro-energy into a full-blown mixology career, González has made a name for himself in the New York City cocktail world.

-He was the head bartender at Julie Reiner’s well-known Flatiron Lounge and her more recent Brooklyn endeavor, Clover Club.
-Gonzalez also worked as lead barman at Sasha Petraske’s project in Long Island City, Dutch Kills, where he mixed classically-based cocktails in 19th century saloon-style digs.
+He was the head bartender at Julie Reiner’s Flatiron Lounge and at her beloved Brooklyn endeavor, Clover Club.
+Gonzalez also worked as lead barman at Sasha Petraske’s Dutch Kills in Long Island City, where he mixed classically-based cocktails in 19th century saloon-style digs.

-Gonzalez is a graduate of the prestigious BAR program, not to mention the champ of several national competitions, including the 2006 Plymouth Gin, 2008 Vinos de Jerez Sherry, Tales of the Cocktail "On the Fly" competitions, and he was the runner-up at the 2008 Cabana Cachaça cocktail competition.
-He was invited to participate in the Martin Miller’s Gin Master’s competition representing the winning USA team, and, most recently, Gonzalez represented the USA TIKI team during this year's UK Rumfest/London Cocktail week.
+González is a graduate of the BAR educational program, as well as the champ of several national cocktail competitions.
+He was invited to participate in the Martin Miller’s Gin Master’s competition (representing the winning USA team), as well as the USA Tiki team at UK Rumfest/London Cocktail week.
 Additionally, he was honored by Sauza Tres Generaciones, Plymouth Gin, and Ketel One as one of New York’s best bartenders.